anagha-google/spark-on-gcp-gce/03-run-spark-batch-jobs.md

 gsutil mb -p $PROJECT_ID -c STANDARD -l $LOCATION -b on $JAR_BUCKET_FQN
 ```

 ## 3.2.
-Copy the source data and jar to the buckets created
+Copy source data and jar for the lab, to the buckets created

 ### 3.2.a.
 Clone this git repo via gcloud in Cloud Shell